 Your customer pays only for the Pace Roof Renewal Sealant.
 We ship the Seamless Spray equipment direct to the building on Free Loan.
-The customer's own men that. as Loan.
-The customer's apply it.
-It's as simple a
+The customer's own men apply it.
+It's as simple as that.

-Commissions
+Commissions Advanced!

 Your commissions are advanced weekly.
-Your check will be advanced the same week r shipment. dvanced! we accept your order up-front!
+Your check will be advanced the same week we accept your order for shipment.
+You get cash up-front!